Velvet spider: Identification

 The eye grouping for the Adonea genus, representative of the entire family.

 They can be distinguished from most species except the Penestomidae by their semi-rectangular carapace and clypeal hood.
 They can be distinguished from Penestomidae by the eye arrangement, straight anterior eye row and strongly recurved posterior eye row, with the median eyes close together.

 Social behavior

 Some species are nearly eusocial, lacking only a specialized caste system and a queen.
 They cooperate in brood rearing, unlike most other spiders except for some spitting spiders, African agelenid spiders in the genus Agelena, Monocentropus balfouri and a few others.

 Female velvet spiders exhibit a remarkable type of maternal care unique among arachnids.
 Upon the birth of her brood, the mother spider liquefies her internal organs and regurgitates this material as food.
 Once her capability to liquefy her insides is exhausted, the young sense this and consume the mother.

-Spiders of the genus Stegodyphus genus, such as Stegodyphus sarasinorum in India, are known for their elaborate and robust nests and their colony integrity.
+Spiders of the genus Stegodyphus, such as Stegodyphus sarasinorum in India, are known for their elaborate and robust nests and their colony integrity.